klipanmali/SpringBootHelloWorld/README.md

   - @EnableZuulProxy - makes your Spring Boot application act as a Zuul Proxy server.
   - @EnableConfigServer - makes your Spring Boot application act as a Configuration Server.
   - @EnableSwagger2 - enable the Swagger2 Documentation API for your Spring Boot application.
+  - @EnableZipkinServer -  enable your application act as a Zipkin server.
   - @ExceptionHandler - handle the specific exception and sending the custom responses to the client
   - @Inject - for injecting, but @Autowired is little bit more powerful
   - @LocalServerPort - add local server port discovered at runtime